‘We lost everything:’ Rochester couple living on porch after house fire

 Help from insurance has not come through yet because the house isn’t in Matt’s name, since his mom died recently.
 With the future uncertain he is hoping for the kindness of strangers.

 Matthew and Heather have now set up a GoFundMe page asking people to donate as they struggle to rebuild.
-They also welcome any to reach out to them directly for any assistance by calling Matt at 585-532-9107.
+They also welcome any to reach out directly for assistance by calling Matt at (585) 532-9107.